-As noted previously \cite{MR3439359}, understanding law of three consecutive observations is key to solving the inverse problem and recovering the model parameters.
-As in the multinomial case, a reparametrisation simplifies the expression for said law, and allows the dependence on the parameters $\delta$, $\epsilon$ and $\zeta$ to appear more naturally.
+Here we describe the heuristic we use to build a near minimax optimal estimator of $\theta = (p,q,f_0,f_1)$.
+As noted previously \citep{MR3439359}, understanding the law of three consecutive observations is key to recovering the model parameters.
+A reparametrisation simplifies the expression for said law, and allows the dependence on the parameters $\delta$, $\epsilon$ and $\zeta$ to appear more naturally.
+Set